FlyingFathead/RiemannHypothesis/README.md

    if you maintain a `requirements.txt`.

 3. **Run a script**
-   - For the updated indefinite scanner with a simple Riemann–Siegel approach:
+   - For the **advanced** indefinite scanner (with partial Turing checks, adaptive step, parallel scanning, etc.):
      ```bash
+     python riemann_hypothesis_scanner_advanced.py
+     ```
+   - For a simpler indefinite scanner that uses a basic Riemann–Siegel approach:
+     ```bash
      python riemann_hypothesis_scanner.py
      ```
-   - For the older “Riemann–Siegel–like” partial-sum version:
+   - For an older partial-sum style “Riemann–Siegel–like” version:
      ```bash
      python riemann_hypothesis_rsi.py
      ```

 4. **Observe output**
    - The console shows intervals of potential zero-crossings and refined zeros.
    - A file named `riemann_zeros.log` also logs these findings.
+   - For the advanced script, discovered zeros also go to a CSV file (`riemann_zeros_found.csv`) for further analysis.

 5. **Adjust parameters**
    - Inside the scripts, tweak variables like `mp.mp.prec` (precision), `CHUNK_SIZE`, `STEP_SIZE`, `REFINE_TOL`, etc. to suit your performance vs. accuracy needs.
-   - By default, it runs indefinitely (`EXPANSIONS = None`).
+   - By default, the scripts run indefinitely (`EXPANSIONS = None`).
 If you want only a few expansions, set `EXPANSIONS` to a finite integer in the code.

 ---

 ## Scripts Overview

+### 1. `riemann_hypothesis_scanner_advanced.py`

+- Includes improved Riemann–Siegel corrections, a basic partial Turing-like check, parallel chunk scanning, adaptive step sign-change detection, and optional resume.
+- Logs zeros to console/log file and also to `riemann_zeros_found.csv`.
+- More accurate than `riemann_hypothesis_scanner.py` at larger |t| and less likely to miss zeros due to oscillations.
+- Still not a fully rigorous HPC solution, but a more feature-rich demonstration.

-### 1. `riemann_hypothesis_scanner.py`
+### 2. `riemann_hypothesis_scanner.py`

-- Implements `flexible_zeta(s)`, which calls `mp.zeta(s)` for moderate imaginary parts, but switches to a simple Riemann–Siegel approach for |t| >= 50.
+- Implements `flexible_zeta(s)`, switching to a simple Riemann–Siegel approach for |t| >= 50.
-- This approach leverages a minimal Riemann–Siegel formula, which involves:
-  - A theta(t) phase function,
-  - A main sum up to floor(sqrt(t / (2*pi))),
-  - A crude remainder term.
 - Logs each discovered zero with a “PASS” if |Xi| < 1e-10.
-- Much more accurate than naive partial sums at larger |t|, but still not HPC-grade.
+- More accurate than naive partial sums, though does not include advanced features like adaptive stepping or Turing checks.

-### 2. `riemann_hypothesis_rsi.py`
+### 3. `riemann_hypothesis_rsi.py`

-- An earlier indefinite scanning approach with a “Riemann–Siegel–like Z function” that is less fleshed out.
+- An older indefinite scanning approach with a “Riemann–Siegel–like Z function” that is even more naive.
-- Good for demonstration but replaced by the improved approach in `riemann_hypothesis_scanner.py` for practical scanning to larger |t|.
+- Good for demonstration but replaced by the newer scripts for practical scanning to larger |t|.

 ---

 ## Performance Notes

-- For truly **large |t|**, these scripts may become slow or lose numeric stability, even with `mp.mp.prec` set high.
-More advanced expansions (for example, a full Riemann–Siegel or Odlyzko–Schönhage method) are needed for HPC-level scanning.
+- For truly **large |t|**, these scripts may become slow or lose numeric stability, even with high `mp.mp.prec`.
+Real HPC methods require advanced expansions (for example, a full Riemann–Siegel integral remainder or Odlyzko–Schönhage algorithms).
-- A smaller `STEP_SIZE` reduces the chance of missing zeros but increases computation time.
+- A smaller `STEP_SIZE` helps avoid missing zeros but increases computation time.
+Adaptive stepping (in `riemann_hypothesis_scanner_advanced.py`) is one approach to mitigate that.
-- Increase `mp.mp.prec` if you see suspicious results at large |t|.
-Keep in mind this slows down each function call.
+- Adjusting `mp.mp.prec` higher slows down each function call, so find a balance between accuracy and performance.

 ---

 ## Advanced Ideas

-- **Implement a fully correct Riemann–Siegel formula**: The approach here is still partial.
-A complete formula includes more detailed remainder approximations and often uses Gram points for systematic zero isolation.
+- **Full Riemann–Siegel**: The “improved remainder” in these scripts is still heuristic.
+A complete formula includes more detailed integrals and expansions, plus possibly Gram points to systematically isolate each zero.
+- **Turing Method**: The partial Turing-like check here is basic.
+A real Turing approach provides a proof that no zeros are missed in a given range, often by integrating certain functions.
-- **Statistical analysis**: Once zeros are found, you could study their spacing and compare to random matrix theory.
+- **Statistical analysis**: Once zeros are found, you could study their spacing and compare to random matrix predictions for zero distributions.
-- **Distributed/HPC**: Pushing above t ~ 10^6 or higher typically requires parallel or specialized algorithms.
+- **Distributed/HPC**: For scanning above t ~ 10^6, consider parallel algorithms (Odlyzko–Schönhage, etc.) and large compute clusters.

 ---